Anomalous-Sentiment/sinoalice-nightmare-sequencer/README.md

 ## Instructions

-### Database Setup

-Note: This database was designed with PostgreSQL in mind, and hosted on [Supabase](https://supabase.com/).

-A basic database diagram has also been provided in the `database` directory for a high level representation of the database structure.

-#### Environment Variables
+### Environment Variables
 Refer to the `example.env` file for the required environment variables.
-There are currently 3 variables required:
+There are currently 4 variables required:
 - SUPABASE_URL
     - URL for connecting to the database
 - SUPABASE_KEY
     - Determines server side access level
 - SUPABASE_CLIENT_KEY
     - Determines client side access level
+- GOOGLE_ADS_ID
+    - For google ads

+### Database Setup

+Note: This database was designed with PostgreSQL in mind, and hosted on [Supabase](https://supabase.com/).

+A basic database diagram has also been provided in the `database` directory for a high level representation of the database structure.

 #### SQL Scripts
 To setup the database, run the SQL scripts in the `database` directory in the following order: